 In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers," the core principle of which is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
 Under this guidance, companies will need to use more judgment and make more estimates than under today's guidance.
 These judgments may include identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price to each separate performance obligation.
-The ASU is effective for the Company in the first quarter of 2018, and the Company plans to adopt this standard at that time using the modified retrospective approach.
-During 2016, the Company formed a project implementation team which formulated a project timeline under which this new standard is being evaluated.
+The ASU is effective for the Company in the first quarter of 2018, and the Company formed a project implementation team which formulated a project timeline under which this new standard is being evaluated.
 To date, the Company has completed a revenue stream scoping process and has begun evaluations as to how the new ASU will impact the amount and timing of the various revenue streams recorded in its financial statements.